 “High-end neighborhoods are safe.”

 It is advisable to have your property tested when you suspect it has been exposed to meth chemicals.
-SEA can effectively handle the testing and the meth clean-up process to remedy air quality problems caused by meth.
-Below is a sampling of a typical meth clean-up process.
+SET can effectively handle the testing and the meth clean-up process to remedy air quality problems caused by meth.
+Below is a sampling of a typical meth lab contamination removal process.

-If you suspect your home or office has been contaminated by meth, contact SEA Inc. You can contact us here, or you can call us 24 hours a day, seven days a week at 501-568-3111.
+If you suspect your home or office has been contaminated by meth, contact SET Environmental Inc. You can contact us here, or you can call us 24 hours a day, seven days a week at 501-568-3111.